JeschkeLab/DeerLab/docsrc/README.md

 In order to compile the documentation the following steps must be followed:

-1) Install and setup python environment from https://www.python.org/
+1) Install and setup Python environment from https://www.python.org/

 2) Install DeerLab (see installation instructions)